 ]]>

 The kitchen layouts are relatively traditional and straightforward at first.
-Still, it isn't long before you're cooking on a swaying pirate ship or a kitchen split across a frozen river, requiring you to rush across floating sections of ice.
-Regardless of the kitchen, and any environmental hazards, including rats that love to steal ingredients, preparation needs to be prioritized.
-Everything action has a set timer, from being chopped, boiled, or cooked.
-Do you risk a soup possibly burning to prep the next order's ingredients, or do you drop everything you are doing and rush to plate the item and send it out of the kitchen.
+Still, it isn't long before you're cooking on a swaying pirate ship or in a kitchen split across a frozen river, requiring you to rush across floating sections of ice.
+Regardless of the kitchen and any environmental hazards, including rats that love to steal ingredients, preparation needs to be prioritized.
+Every action has a set timer, from chopping to boiling or cooking.
+Do you risk a soup possibly burning to prep the next order's ingredients, or do you drop everything you are doing and rush to plate the item and send it out of the kitchen?

 ]]>